Build Tax-Free Wealth with IUL for Entrepreneurs

 Case Study 1: The Scaling Startup Founder — Using IUL as a Tax‑Free Opportunity Fund

-The IUL Solution: Over the prior six years, Marcus had been funding an IUL policy with $2,500/month in flexible premiums.
-His policy had accumulated $187,000 in cash value.
-He took a policy loan of $150,000 — income-tax-free — and closed the fleet acquisition within 10 days.
+The IUL Solution: Over six years Marcus funded an IUL with $2,500/month.
+His policy had grown to $187,000 in cash value.
+He took a $150,000 policy loan — income‑tax‑free — and closed the fleet purchase in 10 days.

 The Outcome: